 - buy tangerines and eat them with pleasure all evening

-- go for dinner in some place you've never been before
+- go out to dinner somewhere you've never been before

-- buy some exotic food in the store that you have never tasted
+- buy in the store some exotic food that you have never tried

-- make family portraits (a fun task, but very long, two hours imperceptibly flies by running between tripods and lenses)
+- make family portraits (a fun task, but very long, two hours flies by unnoticed for running between tripods and lenses)

 - order pizza